Posts

 Image

-Our third house sit in a row finishes with a beautiful place in Croxton, Cambridgeshire which was not far from our previous sit.
-We had dinner with the owners that evening as they had to leave at 3.30am the next morning.
-'Melody' is a 5-year-old rescue greyhound and is a timid specimen but we won her over fairly quickly.
+Our third house sit in a row finishes with a beautiful place in Croxton, Cambridgeshire, which was not far from our previous sit.
+We had dinner with Simon and Francine that evening as they had to leave at 3.30 the following morning.
+We joined hands for prayer and Simeon gave thanks for the meal and our arrival to care for the doggo.
+Melody is a 5-year-old rescue greyhound and a timid specimen, but we won her over fairly quickly.
 She has a wonderful nature and has been described by her owner as a '45mph couch potato' which, I must say, is an accurate description.
-The 5 bedroom converted barn is very comfortable and the entrance is quite impressive.
-With plenty of natural light and a grand piano in the corner, who could want for more?
+The 5 bedroom barn conversion is very comfortable and the entrance is quite impressive.
+With plenty of natural light and a grand piano in the corner, the home was delightful.
 The back of the house The backyard is not too shabby either.
-I'll be posting photos of the houses in the street we are on and the surrounding area in a separate post.
+The surrounding homes and countryside are equally beautiful.
+Stay tuned.

 52. Cambridge revisited - House and Pet Sitting - Episode 7